The Risk of the Digital Status Quo

 Substantiated with evidence gathered through a series of interviews with government decisionmakers from jurisdictions across Canada and service providers, as well as roundtable discussion, this paper will investigate the implications for three specified areas: service delivery; the public sector workforce; and, privacy and security.

-The paper will be released in Spring 2021.
+The paper will be released in Summer 2021.